 Around 70 of the best known images by Elliott Erwitt, one of the world's greatest masters of contemporary photography, come to Rome.

-Erwitt's works will be on display at WeGil, the cultural hub of the Lazio Region in the Trastevere quarter of Rome, from 22 February until 17 May.
+Erwitt's works will be on display at WeGil, the cultural hub of the Lazio Region in the Trastevere quarter of Rome, from 18 May - 12 July.

 Erwitt has captured some of the most important moments in 20th-century history, from the meeting between Nixon and Khrushchev, to the image of Jackie Kennedy at her husband's funeral.